 And it would be a grand day inside.
 It would be a baking day.
 Out came my go-to scone recipe.
 Every kitchen should have one.
 A recipe that can be customized with the seasons or whim.
 A warm scone slathered in butter or preserves, along with a cuppa tea, works for brekkie, company, or when you just want to nibble while curled up in a blanket with a good book.

 Today this scone would contain pears and chocolate.
 Really, one of those perfect marriages of rich, deep flavours.
-I used ripe Bartlett pears, so that with a little coaxing from sugar and cinnamon, they would soften just enough before I added them to the batter.
+I used ripe Bartlett pears.
 And this scone deserves good chocolate, a lovely bar of dark, bittersweet chocolate chopped into glorious chunks.
 They are best warm out of the oven, with a generous dollop of marmalade or preserves.
 But you can reheat unused ones in the (toaster) oven very nicely.

 Love Jen.